-If we engage in significant cross-border and international activities, we will be subject to risks related to international operations, including:
+As we engage in significant cross-border and international activities, we will be subject to risks related to international operations, including:

-- · different regulatory requirements for initiating clinical trials and maintaining approval of drugs in foreign countries; - reduced protection for intellectual property rights in certain countries; - unexpected changes in tariffs, trade barriers and regulatory requirements; - economic weakness, including inflation, political instability or open conflict in particular foreign economies and markets; - differing and multiple payor reimbursement regimes, government payors or patient self-pay systems; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations of doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in North America; - likelihood of potential or actual violations of domestic and international anti-corruption laws, such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act, or of U.S. and international import, export and re-export control and sanctions laws and regulations, which likelihood may increase with an increase of operations in foreign jurisdictions; - tighter restrictions on privacy and the collection and use of data, including clinical data and genetic material, may apply in jurisdictions outside of North America; - business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires; and - supply and other disruptions resulting from the impact of public health epidemics, including the COVID-19 pandemic, on our strategic partners, third-party manufacturers, suppliers and other third parties upon which we rely.
+different regulatory requirements for initiating clinical trials and maintaining approval of drugs in foreign countries;

+- reduced protection for intellectual property rights in certain countries; - unexpected changes in tariffs, trade barriers and regulatory requirements; - · economic weakness, including inflation, political instability or open conflict in particular foreign economies and markets; - differing and multiple payor reimbursement regimes, government payers or patient self-pay systems; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations of doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in North America; - controlled substance legislation differs between countries and legislation in certain countries may restrict, limit or delay our ability to manufacture and/or transport our product candidates; - likelihood of potential or actual violations of domestic and international anti-corruption laws, such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act, or of U.S. and international import, export and re-export control and sanctions laws and regulations, which likelihood may increase with an increase of operations in foreign jurisdictions, directly or indirectly through third parties (whose corrupt or other illegal conduct may subject us to liability), which may involve interactions with government agencies or government-affiliated hospitals, universities and other organizations, such as conducting clinical trials, selling our products, and obtaining necessary permits, licenses, patent registrations, and other regulatory approvals; - tighter restrictions on privacy and data protection, and more burdensome obligations associated with the collection, use and retention of data, including clinical data and genetic material, may apply in jurisdictions outside of North America; - · production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; - business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires; and - supply and other disruptions resulting from the impact of public health epidemics, including the COVID-19 pandemic, on our strategic partners, third-party manufacturers, suppliers and other third parties upon which we rely.